coenjacobs/smart-wysiwyg-blocks-of-content/readme.txt

 1. Adding Smart Blocks via the menu item

 == Changelog ==

+= 0.6.1 =
+* This plugin is still alive.
+Verified it still works on WordPress 4.2.2.
+* Fix: Isset check to check values in widget form to prevent notices

 = 0.6 =
 * Do not show widget title if title is empty.